Christian Walker Player Props: Diamondbacks vs. Rockies

 Christian Walker At The Plate

-- In 21 games this season (42.0%), Walker has picked up an RBI, and in eight of those games (16.0%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Walker has had at least one RBI in 41.2% of his games this season (21 of 51), with two or more RBI eight times (15.7%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.